Mixing in two-dimensional shear flow with smooth fluctuations: General relations

 Further, we present all relations in terms of the dimensionless time $\tau$.

-In the equations (\ref{homog6},\ref{homog7}), the regular and the random terms in the right hand sides are comparable.
-Really, it was the motivation for introducing the parametrization (\ref{homog5}).
-Note that Eq. (\ref{homog7}) is a closed stochastic equation for the angle $\phi$, it is a consequence of linearity of the equations (\ref{elldynamics1},\ref{elldynamics2}).
+In the equations (\ref{homog6},\ref{homog7}), the regular and the random terms in right hand sides are comparable, which was our motivation to introduce the parametrization (\ref{homog5}).
+Note that Eq. (\ref{homog7}) is a closed stochastic equation for the angle $\phi$, that is a consequence of linearity of the equations (\ref{elldynamics1},\ref{elldynamics2}).
 Thus, one can independently examine statistical characteristics of the angle $\phi$, based on Eq. (\ref{homog7}).
 The variable $\varrho$ grows in average as time goes.
-The growth can be characterized by the dimesionless Lyapunov exponent $\lambda=\langle \partial_\tau \varrho \rangle$.
-One introduces also the quantity $\omega=-\langle \partial_\tau \phi \rangle$, that is the dimensionless frequency of the tumbling processes, so the system undergoes $\pi (\Sigma D^2)^{1/3}t/\omega$ tumblings during a large time $t$.
-Both quantities, $\lambda$ and $\omega$, are of order of unity.
+The growth can be characterized by the dimensionless Lyapunov exponent $\lambda =\langle \partial_\tau \varrho \rangle$ (the dimensional Lyapunov exponent is $\lambdabar =\lambda (D\Sigma^2)^{1/3}$).
+One can also introduce the quantity $\omega=-\langle \partial_\tau \phi \rangle$, that is the dimensionless frequency of the tumbling processes, so tumblings occur an average of $\pi (\Sigma D^2)^{1/3}t/\omega$ times in the system for a large $t$.
+Both quantities, $\lambda $ and $\omega$, are of order of unity.

 The general structure of the stochastic equations (\ref{homog6},\ref{homog7}) enables one to find a relation for $\Pi$ if the statistics of $\zeta$ is invariant under the time invertion.
 The property is assumed below.
 Then one relates the values of $\Pi(\varrho)$ for different signs of $\varrho$: